 Be sure to ask questions if he or she seems distant or withdrawn.
-If they really do need to take some time to be alone, be sure to keep an eye on them so that you can offer any assistance needed.
+If they really need to take some time to be alone, keep an eye on them so that you can offer any assistance needed.

 Stay close by, or encourage their family to stay close if you do not live with them.

-Even if they do not want to leave their room, make sure that someone is close by in case they need assistance.
+Even if they do not want to leave their room, ensure someone is nearby if they need assistance.

 Do Not Force Your Loved One To Open Up

-If your loved ones won’t open up to you, do not force them to.
-It is perfectly fine to ask them questions, but if they are not interested in talking, it is better to respect their wishes than to push them into opening up.
+If your loved ones don’t open up to you, do not force them to.
+It is perfectly fine to ask them questions, but respecting their wishes is better than pushing them to open up if they are not interested in talking.

-It may feel frustrating if you ask, “what’s wrong?” only to receive the answer, “I don’t know”.
+It may feel frustrating to ask, “What’s wrong?” only to receive the answer, “I don’t know“.

-While this answer may seem strange to you, often times there is no trigger for a bipolar episode, and the individual really doesn’t know what’s ‘wrong’.
-Remember, this is way more frustrating for them as it is for you.
+While this answer may seem strange to you, oftentimes, there is no trigger for a bipolar episode, and the individual really doesn’t know what’s ‘wrong.’
+Remember, this is way more frustrating for them than it is for you.

-Your loved one may also feel embarrassed or ashamed to tell you what is going on.
+Your loved one may feel embarrassed or ashamed to tell you what is happening.
 If this is the case, try to reassure them that you love them and that you would never judge them for anything.

-Try to remember that your loved one is struggling with something very real and very serious, and that they deserve compassion and understanding, even if you don’t fully understand the situation yourself.
+Remember that your loved one is struggling with something very real and serious and that they deserve compassion and understanding, even if you don’t fully understand the situation yourself.

 Don’t Make Them Feel Guilty